-Newspapers: The daily newspaper, The Herald-Mail, has a circulation of 31,957.
+Newspapers: The daily newspaper, The Herald-Mail, has a circulation of 27,700.
 Two weekly local newspapers, The Hancock News, with a weekly circulation of 2,000, and The Picket News, with a weekly circulation of 10,000, also serve Washington County.
 Several metropolitan newspapers, including the Washington Post and The Baltimore Sun, are available daily to residents.

-Television: WHAG provides local news, weather, community information, sports coverage and programming to the tristate area.
+Television: WHAG and Herald-Mail (HMTV6) provide local news, weather, community information, sports coverage and programming to the tri-state area.
 Antietam Cable Television and Comcast offer cable and digital television services.
 Satellite television is available through private vendors.
-HMTV6 produces news, weather and special features, airing 24 hours a day, seven days a week.